 Do you need rental car insurance?

 Personal effects coverage: Generally inexpensive and available from most rental car companies, personal effects coverage covers personal items stolen from a rental car.
-However, your belongings are already covered under your personal property insurance on your homeowners, condo, or renters policy—even while traveling away from home in a rental car.
+However, your belongings are already covered under your personal property insurance on your homeowners, condo, or renters policy — even while traveling away from home in a rental car.

-Reasons to add rental car insurance
+When to consider adding rental car insurance

 - Deductibles may not apply with rental car insurance: If you have a high deductible on your personal auto policy, you could pay much less or nothing out of pocket on a rental car insurance claim.